roboticslab-uc3m/developer-manual/frequently-asked-questions.md

 - https://github.com/roboticslab-uc3m/best-practices -> https://github.com/roboticslab-uc3m/developer-manual
 - https://github.com/roboticslab-uc3m/teo-software-manual -> https://github.com/roboticslab-uc3m/teo-developer-manual

-## If you have any doubts or comments
+## I have read this page and related links, and I have doubts and/or comments.
+What should I do?
+Please follow these steps:
-Please read the [Asking Questions](asking-questions.md) section, and once you've succeded with its [self-evaluation](asking-questions.md#self-evaluation-time) follow the recommendations by commenting publicly [HERE](https://github.com/roboticslab-uc3m/developer-manual/issues/new) if required
+1. Read the [Asking Questions](asking-questions.md) section as many as times as required to succeded with its [self-evaluation](asking-questions.md#self-evaluation-time).
+2. Follow its recommendations, which you will know because you have succeded in its [self-evaluation](asking-questions.md#self-evaluation-time). ^^